 These poems are at once personal and archetypal, packed with brittle images and rich in the joy and sadness of human connection.
 "An excellent poetry collection, a new way of bending time and space with emotional and material characteristics.
 For those of us who still needed to be convinced that the word creates the world, Gautier proves it.
 A must read for all serious devotees of poetry and literature."

 Gabriele Maria Milton, #1 Amazon bestselling poet and US editor of Masticadores International

 In this short novella, Gabriel enters confession for the first time in 50 years and tells the priest he has only three sins, all sins of the flesh.
 The confession doesn't end in a return to the faith, but it opens the byways of human identity and human connection as it weaves the tale of the three sins.
-The account moves back and forth between his hippie life with the three women in the 1970s and their continued contact in old age, as they reflect back and pull out the little epiphanies that would become reference points of meaning for the rest of their lives.
+The account moves back and forth between his hippie life with the three women in the 1970s and their continued contact in old age, as they reflect back on the little epiphanies that would become reference points of meaning for the rest of their lives.
 Adult language.